sentrychris/psmonitor/README.md

 - **Processes** Top 10 processes by memory usage

-> A small note on CPU temperature monitoring on Windows: reading temperature sensors requires elevated privileges, in order to display your CPU temperature on Windows, you'll need to run PSMonitor as an administrator.
+> A small note on CPU temperature monitoring on Windows: reading temperature sensors requires elevated privileges, in order to display your CPU temperature on Windows, you'll need to run psmonitor as an administrator.
 >
-> PSMonitor uses a tiny binary executable called [**libwincputemp**](./lib/libwincputemp/), which is part of this project.
+> psmonitor uses a tiny binary executable called [**libwincputemp**](./lib/libwincputemp/), which is part of this project.

 #### **GET `/network`**: